anonyco/SPromiseMeSpeedJS/README.md

 ```

 # PromiseMeSpeed.min.js VS PromiseMeSpeedDEBUG.min.js
 The main difference between the two versions is that PromiseMeSpeedDEBUG is intended for development.
-It adds in extra type checking and notifies you when things go wrong.
+It adds many extra type checks and notifies you when the wrong type of object is passed to the SPromise API.
 For some of the errors, it even gives a suggestion on how to fix them.
-However, theese checks come at a cost: performance.
-If you have already written your code good enough to not need theese checks, then use PromiseMeSpeed.min.js for evem better performance.
+However, these checks come at a cost: performance.
+If you have already written your code well enough to not need these checks, then use PromiseMeSpeed.min.js for even better performance.
 PromiseMeSpeed.js will run blind untill it gets done running or it hits a wall and crashes.
 For example, if you pass something that is not a function to `window.SPromise` from PromiseMeSpeedDEBUG.min.js, then it will print a pretty error message saying you passed a wrong type to the function.
 But with PromiseMeSpeed.min.js, the console will say something along the lines of 'cannot call null or undefined' or 'null or undefined is not a function.'
 To use PromiseMeSpeed without the DEBUG, insert the following alternative code into your `<head>`:

 ```HTML
 <script src="https://www.dropbox.com/s/vkva93guz03ybb5/promiseMeSpeed.min.js?dl=2"></script>